-Now that you know more about the seasonal and circumpolar constellation, we’ll take a closer look at the constellations in the northern hemisphere.
+Now that you know more about the seasonal and circumpolar constellations, we’ll take a closer look at the constellations in the northern hemisphere.

 Major Northern Hemisphere Constellations

-Even though technology has made it much easier for people to find their way, especially with the invention of GPS, and GPS for Smart Phones, navigating by the stars is still a great skill to have, and it can be a lot of fun.
+Even though technology has made it much easier for people to find their way, especially with the invention of GPS, and GPS for Smart Phones, using the stars to navigate is still a great skill to have, and it can be a lot of fun.
 Not only can it be interesting, but it could also possibly help you in a critical situation if you found yourself without a working phone, in an area that is unfamiliar.
-Using the stars, you can locate North, South, East, and West.
+Using the stars, you can locate North, South, East, and West

 Polaris, the North Star